nano9g/komodo-alpine/README.md

 ### How (and how often) are binaries produced?

-Every 4 hours, [the latest Komodo release is checked](https://github.com/nano9g/komodo-alpine/actions/workflows/check.yaml).
+Every 4 hours, [the latest Komodo version is checked](https://github.com/nano9g/komodo-alpine/actions/workflows/check.yaml).
 If a new one is avaialble, [builds are automatically compiled and uploaded](https://github.com/nano9g/komodo-alpine/actions/workflows/build.yaml) to a new release in this repo.

 ### Why is this needed?